TayKangSheng/wdi-project-1-desmondhengwj/README.md

 # unbind

-Available in jQuery
+Available in jQuery<br />
-String --> A string containing one or more DOM event types, such as "click" or "submit," or custom event names.
+String --> A string containing one or more DOM event types, such as "click" or "submit," or custom event names.<br />
-Function --> The function that is to be no longer executed.
+Function --> The function that is to be no longer executed.<br />

 # shuffle function